Next course

 Course Content

-• The first one is an introduction into microbiology.
+- The first module is an introduction to microbiology.
 It allows students with no corresponding background to learn the basics of microbiology and thus to be able to follow the course.
 This is of particular importance for non-university implementation, as microbiology in the conservation of cultural objects has not been pursued much outside the university.

 Moreover, the course provides a reading list, an extensive glossary and links to other internet sites on the same topics.
 The course should rather explain the possibilities of your available sources.
 Our aim is to enable you first to decide which method will be effective and to decide afterwards whichever equipment or procedure is needed.